In need of a few new advertisement ideas?

 - How they appear: They appear below the body copy of your ad, with a bold label and up to two lines of additional text.
 This can include price discounts, coupon codes, etc.

-- Who should use them: Businesses promoting upcoming store or holiday sales
+- Who should use them: Businesses promoting upcoming store or holiday sales should utilize these.
+They are also useful to generate new product ideas.

 - Message Extensions

 - Who should use them: Those with the capability to receive and answer the queries.
-Make sure you have a strategy set up to deal with any incoming questions, and have populated the text with the correct information.
+Make sure you have a strategy set up to deal with any incoming questions, and have populated the text with the appropriate information.

 - Price Extension

 - How they appear: These appear as a set of up to 8 clickable cards below the text of your ad.
-When clicked on, they take prospects directly to the corresponding product or service page
+When clicked on, they take prospects directly to the corresponding product or service page.

-- Who should use them: Any ecommerce business looking for an effective way to better qualify potential customers
+- Who should use them: Any e-commerce business looking for an effective way to better qualify potential customers.

 - App Extension